 Other Ways to Create a Cinemagraph

-Some of our favorite options out there include Cinemagraph Pro, Loopsie and Vimage.
+Some of our favorite options out there include Cinemagraph Pro, Loopsie y Vimage.
 No matter which program you choose to make a cinemagraph with, we’re confident you’ll be creating moving picture gold in no time!

 The IRL GIF: How to Turn Your Photos into a Flip Book